Felt is the best way to work with maps on the Internet.

 Setting up your Team

-The workspace lets you manually organize, style, group, and work with elements: pins, routes, lines and polygons, as well as markers, highlighters, text, notes and links.
+The Felt toolbar allows you to manually create, group, and style map elements: pins, routes, lines and polygons, as well as annotations such as: markers, highlighters, text, notes and links.

 Annotating and Styling Elements